lguadal/ContaminantsMitoShearwaters/README.md

 [**`tables`**](https://github.com/lguadal/ContaminantsMitoShearwaters/tree/main/tables) tables from Results section (referenced by table number in manuscript), all of which were created using the R package [gt v.0.2.2](https://cran.r-project.org/web/packages/gt/index.html).

-*Note*: tables show the frequentist results only.
+*Note*: All tables show the frequentist results only.
 For credible intervals resulting from models using Bayesian statistics refer to code section of each specified model in the R script